 So, Hercules embarks on a mission to be granted access to Mount Olympus, home to all Gods.
 Crucially, he is also rather goofy and clumsy.
 While he hangs with Meg (Megara – the movie’s leading female character) in an idyllic garden, Hercules skips stones to keep himself occupied, as the embarrassment between the two grows.
 This is when, by mistake, he knocks both arms off of one of the statues, turning that Venus into the limbless, classic beauty we know today.

-Behold the very first Easter egg of this list: Venus de Milo!
+Behold the very art reference of this list: Venus de Milo!
 This ultra-famous statue was found on the isle of Milo (Greece) in 1820.
 Albeit, we still don’t know exactly by whom.
 Different sources identify the discoverer with different names.
 At least they all agreed it was a Venus – the Roman equivalent of the Greek Aphrodite.
 Also, the finding’s location is uncertain.
 It was a cave in one version, a partially buried building in ruins in another.
 Thankfully, the year is certain and matching in each historical source.
 Something else we don’t know is how Venus lost her arms.
 However, another congruence between the sources is that the statue was brought back to light already missing them.
 Given the uncertainty, it could have been Hercules’ doing after all…

 After losing several valuable pieces looted around Europe by Napoleon, past his fall from power, the Louvre Museum intensely campaigned to establish Venus de Milo as an outstandingly beautiful find.
 The operation was supported by many eminent scholars and artists.
-Although, there is record of Pierre-Auguste Renoir referring to it as a military-looking figure, a gendarme.
+Although, there is a record of Pierre-Auguste Renoir referring to it as a military-looking figure, a gendarme.
 Nevertheless, in time the campaign revealed to be a rather successful one.
 This Venus is a very iconic statue, featured in all sorts of contemporary art pieces, reproduced in all shapes and sizes.

 The Little Mermaid was released in 1989 and quickly gained approval from viewers of all ages.
-It starts as an aquatic adventure and then turns into the pursuit of love and ‘happily ever-after’ on land.
+It starts as an aquatic adventure and then turns into the pursuit of love and “happily ever after” on land.
 Together with Ariel, the feisty mermaid, we have a human prince, a villain octopus, the unmissable sidekick pets and many more colorful characters.

 […] Just look at the world around you